mixcoac/sparky/src/README.md

 ## XFCE4 Terminal
 Copy `sparky.theme` to `~/.local/share/xfce4/terminal/colorschemes/`.

-## XShell
-If you use this obscure as fuck thing, you probably already know how.

 ## XResources
 There are multiple ways to install Sparky for XResources, you can either do it: